laurent-laporte-pro/benker/docs/tutorials/grid.rst

 Set, Get, Delete cells
 ~~~~~~~~~~~~~~~~~~~~~~

-A grid is a :class:`~collections.MutableMapping`, it works like a dictionary
+A grid is a :class:`~collections.abc.MutableMapping`, it works like a dictionary
 of cells.
 Keys of the dictionary are coordinates (tuple (*x*, *y*)
 or :class:`~benker.coord.Coord` instance).
 The coordinates are the top-left coordinates of the cells.